Sarkozy aide's wife confirms bagman allegations

 Sarkozy allies have denounced what they claim is a plot against the French president expected to seek re-election next April.
 Opinion polls show he is likely to lose to the victor of the ongoing Socialist primary.

-The Elysee Palace said Thursday that Sarkozy had had no role in financing Balladur's campaign.
+Sarkozy's Elysee palace office said Thursday that the president had had no role in financing Balladur's campaign.

 However his signature as budget minister at the time does reportedly appear on documents setting up a front company to handle commissions on a submarine deal.